squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 alue
 ```

-The problems don't end there, though--`VERSIONINFO` is compiled into a tree structure, meaning the misreading of one node affects the reading of future nodes.
+The problems don't end there, though&mdash;`VERSIONINFO` is compiled into a tree structure, meaning the misreading of one node affects the reading of future nodes.
 Here's a (simplified) real-world `VERSIONINFO` resource definition from a `.rc` file in [Windows-classic-samples](https://github.com/microsoft/Windows-classic-samples):

 ```c
 VS_VERSION_INFO VERSIONINFO